Personal Gadgets

 Monaural vs. Binaural Headsets for Call-Heavy Work

-Workers on calls for more than four hours a day should consider a monaural (single-ear) design.
-As audiologist Brian Fligor has cautioned: Consumer Reports notes his observation that “when you have it (a headphone) only on one side, it doesn’t feel as loud, so you turn it up.
+Workers on calls for more than four hours a day should consider a monaural (single-ear) design carefully.
+As audiologist Brian Fligor has cautioned, and as Consumer Reports notes: “when you have it (a headphone) only on one side, it doesn’t feel as loud, so you turn it up.
 That causes you to listen in that one ear more loudly.”
 For long call sessions, a binaural over-ear model at moderate volume is the safer choice.

 Battery Life and Connectivity for Real Work Schedules